 a.
 I can afford it; it's good for the environment

 How can I easily start using an electronic textbook?
 Some options:

 1. Rent Digital etextbooks of existing LC textbooks.
 Check to see if your textbook is available and if not, check out the selection of similar books that are available

-2. Select a low priced peer reviewed etextbook from the following companys or create a custom etextbook or course pack from their variety of media
+2. Select a low-priced, peer-reviewed etextbook from the following companies or create a custom etextbook or course pack from their variety of media

 3. Adopt a Free eTextbook